-Some will demand a full payment or large deposit before even pulling away from the curb.
+Some will demand a full payment or large deposit upfront.
 Others will wait to leverage your goods until they’ve arrived at your destination.
-Regardless of the tactic, one thing is certain; the price will change and you are going to end up paying more than you expected to get your belongings back.
+Regardless of the tactic, you could going to end up paying more than you expected to get your belongings back.

 Beware of Suspicious Bids:

 Proper moving estimates are a key differentiator between criminals posing as movers and legitimate long-distance movers.
 A legitimate interstate mover, in many cases, should visually survey of all of your belongings and ask important questions about your planning, packing and delivery.
 Be critical of the details and perform some due diligence research and you’ll spot a scam long before you fall victim to one.

 You should always be suspect of low-ball bids from long-distance movers.
 If their sales pitch may seems too good to be true, it is likely missing some important details and could, very possibly, be too good to be true.
 Always insist on understanding the full scope of your final costs before signing a suspiciously low-cost moving agreement.

 - The Volume-Based Bid Be wary of movers who quote your long-distance move by cubic footage of truck space and not by estimated weight.
 While this measure can be acceptable for smaller moves, interstate moves based on volume are considered to be illegal without a weight conversion factor and should be reported to the FMCSA.

 It can be difficult to quote a large move without visually inspecting the household and asking important questions about what you will be taking, where you will be moving and how you will be packing.